SampathShetty222/jss-work/README.md

   git remote set-url origin https://github.com/zysk/gojek.git
   ```

-- Rename your folder to the name of the project you are working on
+- Rename your folder to reflect the name of the current project you are working on.
 - Update constants in site-config.js

 Then, you can start the development server with: